 A sleep mask, or sleep pack is typical in Korea, and used ones or more every week to “lock in” all creams and serums during the night.
 A sleep mask absorbs in to the skin as a protective layer.
 Wash offÂ in the morning during the morning routine.

 In Korea, sunscreen or SPF is a must during daytime.
 SPF is therefore always included in a Korean skin care routine, apply in the morning.

-If you are unsure of the order in which to apply skin care products, it is a good rule to apply in the order thinnest to thickest.
-More on the best korean products in this article: award winners and bestellers.
+If you are unsure of the order in which to apply skin care products, a good rule is to always apply thinnest to thickest.
+Find out more about the best korean products in this article: award winners and bestellers.